 Your stories help bring the campaign to life and inspire us all to continue pushing to ensure we reach that 17 percent.
 Why do you care about protected places?
 There are countless inspirational stories in our guestbook and we encourage you to read through the comments and share your own.
 Together as a collective voice, we can make a difference for nature.

-Alex joined Ontario Nature in August 2018 as a Communications Intern.
+Alex was a Communications Intern with Ontario Nature in 2018.
 He holds a B.A. in political science from Dalhousie University, and a graduate certificate in corporate communications and public relations from Centennial College.